maziac/DeZog/documentation/UnitTests.md

 - TEST_UNCHANGED_L

 Furthermore the macro USE_ALL_REGS fills all registers with predefined values A, BC, DE, HL, IX, IY and the shadow registers.
 (USE_ALL_REGS2 is the same with different values.)
-THis macro can be used in conditions that you want to test that your subroutine does not use one of the registers by accident.
+This macro can be used in conditions that you want to test that your subroutine does not use one of the registers by accident.
 Or in other words: with using this macro you make sure that no register has any meaningful value by accident.

 ## Provide Initialization Routine